 New Course Structure

-This year we are changing the structure of the courses and the textbook.
+In 2019, we changed the structure of the courses and the textbook.
 We are now basing the courses on the standard textbook for the HSK examinations.
 The HSK examinations are the Chinese equivalent of IELTS, they are an international exam that is recognised world wide.
 The HSK exams are based on the frequency of words in Chinese, so, by using them as a guide, you will learn the most widely used words first.
 The HSK textbooks are also more modern and user friendly than the previous textbooks we used.

 If you are a total beginner, you should register for Lower Beginners.
 If you have done a course with us before, ask your teacher which course to register for.
 You can also do practice exams to see which level is most appropriate.